 There are four graduate programs within the Department of Psychology and an interdisciplinary Neuroscience program.

 The Clinical Psychology program leads to a Ph.D. degree, and is accredited by the American Psychological Association 1.
 The Experimental Psychology program includes the M.S. in Experimental Psychology, and the Ph.D. in Applied Experimental Psychology.
 The Industrial/Organizational Psychology program includes both the M.A. and the first Ph.D. degree to be offered at CMU.
 The School Psychology program has both a Specialist in Psychological Services degree (S.Psy.S.) and a Ph.D. degree, and is approved by the National Association of School Psychologists2 and accredited by the American Psychological Association1.
 The interdisciplinary Neuroscience program includes an M.S. and Ph.D. option.
+APA has published a 13 part video series on Preparing and Applying for Graduate School in Psychology.

 Questions related to the program's accredited status should be directed to the Commission on Accreditation: Office of /academics/humanities_social_behavioral_sciences/ Consultation and Accreditation, American Psychological Association